 - MoEngage works on a columnar database, so you can use only the columns ( attributes ) you need for analysis.
 If unnecessary columns are used, cost increases, and query performance decreases.

 A general guide to writing Athena SQL queries -

 Programmatic Access to Data

-To read data using python or java code, Open Analytics makes APIs available to generate the report utilizing queries already available.
-Learn more about using APIs here.
+To read data using python or java code, Open Analytics makes APIs available to generate the report utilizing existing queries.
+For more information, refer to using APIs.

 Reach out to us directly from your MoEngage Dashboard -> Need Help? -> Contact Support or send an email to firstname.lastname@example.org.